florinpop17/work-journal/Projects/025 - Movie Search/README.md

 -   [x] Find and use an API for movies
 -   [x] Find a design
 -   [x] Create a movie template design
+-   [x] increase tags container width, same as you did for the plot
+-   [x] Create a movie list
+-   [x] Add search field
+-   [x] Add submit handle on button

 ## Link

-You can see the version live on [Codepen](https://codepen.io/FlorinPop17/full/WmNoJx) and also you can read how I built it in this [article](https://florin-pop.com/blog/).
+You can see the version live on [Codepen](https://codepen.io/FlorinPop17/full/rRaEYv) and also you can read how I built it in this [article](https://florin-pop.com/blog/).

 ## Credits